ocampo-s/ocampo-s/README.md

-Hi, I’m Sergio
+Hi, I’m Sergio...

-At present I am seeking Entry-Level Programming Position | I have Experience with SQL, JavaScript and React.
+I am currently experimenting with a self-built NAS for version control.
+My GitHub activity may be lower as I focus on this local development environment.
+This is for my own technical learning.

+¡Saludos!